 Fifth.
 In the USA Yamaha gives only a 2 year warranty.
 In Australia Yamaha gives a 10 year warranty.
 I feel that for the cost of this piece, the warranty should be 10 years everywhere.
 When I bought it I assumed I was getting the 10 year warranty but upon inspection the warranty card states TWO years for USA.

 If you are on the fence about this amp look at it this way.
 How many amps have you bought and sold trying to find the right sound?
 I am a huge believer in “you get what you pay for” and this one is no exception.
 The S3000 is a modern-day solid state masterpiece with a retro flair.
 Add in the superb Phono stage for vinyl and you have an amp that can last you your lifetime.
-For me, it gets close to the best sounding amp I have heard in my life, the Line Magnetic 219ia, but without the heat and last bit of magic dust.
-It is not 100% all the way there, maybe 85%.. but close enough and in some ways a little better (clarity/bass) and in others a little worse (midrange and dryness).
+For me, it gets close to the best sounding integrated amp I have heard in my life, the Line Magnetic 219ia (2021: Now Pass Labs INT-250), but without the heat and last bit of magic dust.
+It is not 100% all the way there, maybe 75%.. but close enough and in some ways a little better (clarity/bass) and in others a little worse (midrange and dryness).

 This amp is slightly on the warm side of neutral but also has great dynamics and WOW factor when called upon by the music but it will NEVER EVER be bright or harsh.
 Large scale orchestra music sounds absolutely BOMBASTIC from quiet to HUGE.
 Yes, the sound is huge.
 There is no flat skimpy sound here.
 The sound is pushed from the speakers INTO the room so your room is filled with sound.
 This amp is not LUSH like my old tube amp but it has a sound that tells you “I can play gentle but when needed I will turn into a monster and give you all I got”.
 For anyone who owns Sonus Faber Guarneri speakers like me, know that this amp is a great match for the liquid sound of the speakers.
 It is NEVER EVER harsh or bright yet does not sound veiled.
 It is a balance that is hard to get right yet Yamaha managed to do it.
-You can tell it is a solid state amp but it is as close to tube sounding as SS gets.
+You can tell it is a solid state amp but some love that sound.

 BTW, I did try a couple of vintage Yamaha pieces and they do not compare to the S3000.
 The older models sounded puffy and flat with a narrow soundstage.
 Pleasing but not high-end sound.
 The S3000 will deliver a true high-end sound.
 The cheaper S2000 will get you 3/4 there but will have some grit and slight edginess with a flatter sound.
 The S3000 drives it home in all aspects.
 It may not be the worlds best integrated, and I am sure the upper end $10k+ Luxman and Accuphase class A units can beat it in some ways (The $9,000 Audio Research VSI75 beats it), but if you dig around you may even find this Yamaha at a much better price than the $7k asking. 🙂